mjvakili/gambly/text/referee_report.md

 We thank the referee for the thorough review of our work and for the constructive comments that substantially improved the quality of the paper.
 We apologize for the long delay in responding to the review.
 This is partially due to the fact that in order to incorporate the referee comments into the revised manuscripts, we had to run a new set of MCMC chains.
 Running the chains have been computationally demanding as we make use of a simulation-based approach.
 The delay has also been partially due to the fact that both authors graduated in 2017 and moved to new academic institutes.

 Please find below responses to the referee's comments for the submission.
+In the revised manuscript, the color purple is used for the modifications.

 Thank you, Mohammadjavad Vakili (on behalf of the authors).